davekinkead/thesis/paper.coffee.md

 [^explain]: Condorcet's Jury Theorem posits that the likelihood of majority rule selecting the correct outcome increases as the number of voters increases (assuming voters have an independent better than even chance of voting correctly).
 The 0 cluster line deceases as the same number of voters in the space is partitioned into increasing numbers of polities.

-These results indicate that the epistemic virtue of majority voting processes is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also how those agent belief are distributed across the political space.
+These results indicate that the epistemic virtue of majority voting is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also on how those agent belief are distributed across the political space.
+A key stipulation of the Jury Theorem is that there is a better than average chance of any voter being correct - we might call this the _competency requirement_.
+This simulation shows that when clustering of agent belief is present, even if the comeptency requirement is true for the space as a whole, it is not necessarily true for every parition of that space.
+Furthermore, as clustering of agent belief across the space increases, the likelihood that every partition of the space satisfies the competency criteria decreases.

-A uniform distribution of agent belief is a critical requirement of epistemic justifications of democracy like Condorcet's Theorem.
-Conversly when agent belief is highly clustered, then the epistemic virtue of majority voting, and therefore epistemic justifications of authority base on it, is undermined.

-  !!
-Does this make sense?

-  !!
-Do I need to explore empiric evidence that demonstrates that people do cluster based on belief in real life

-For a polity to have epistemic virtue greater than the epistemic base rate of its individual voters, Condorcet's Jury Theorem requires that a polity contain sufficiently many voters with a greater than even chance of voting correctly [^how-many].
-These results demonstrate however, that even when these conditions are true for a political space - the world, a nation, or a region - these conditions are not necessarily true for any partition of that space - into countries, states, or cities.

-[^how-many]: find a citation for the 1000 voters @ 0.51

-Furthermore, the simulation demonstrates that any epistemic justification of democratic authority requires a corresponding account of democratic inclusion that ensures that:
+The relationship between content-independent justifications of democracy and democratic inclusion now becomes clearer.
+Epistemic justifications of democracy require accounts of inclusion that ensure that:

   1. Polities are sufficiently large for the Condorcet effect to emerge.

-  2. Voters in each polity are uniformly distributed by epistemic competence.

-Restating this another way, if voters are uniformly distributed by belief in the political space, then almost any account of inclusion will be compatible with an epistemic justification of authority.
-If voters are highly clustered however, then any arbitrary partitioning of the space will undermine the subsequent claims of epistemic virtue and therefore legitimacy.
-In scenarios where clustering of belief is present, then the account of inclusion must explicitly show it satisfies the assumptions of its corresponding account of authority.
+  2. Each polity can satisfies the competency requirement even when the political space does.

+  - need to add that polities must be heterogeneous when the space is homogeneous

-  !!
-Another restatement: Where we draw boundaries is irrelevant for this account of democracy if the distribution of voters by belief is uniform.
-Where we draw boundaries is very important however, when the distribution of voters by belief is clustered.
-The Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief is high within polities but low between them.
+Where we draw the boundaries of our democracies is irrelevant for content-independent accounts of democracy when the distribution of voter belief is uniform.
+All accounts are democratic inclusion are compatible with accounts of democratic authority in the case - any one will do.

+But where we draw boundaries of our democracies becomes critically important for these accounts of democratic authority when the distribution of voter belief is clustered.
+In this case, any compatible account of democratic inclusion will need to demonstrate that each polity statisfies the competency requirement for epistemic justifications.
+We can summarise this insight by stating that the Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief is high within polities but low between them.

 ##  Content Relative Outcomes